-C/20/012 Whilst dealing with day to day challenges, it is important that the College continues to scan the horizon.
+- C/20/012 Whilst dealing with day to day challenges, it is important that the College continues to scan the horizon.
 All areas of the College are inundated with information on a daily basis, but there are new opportunities emerging.
 The relationship with Lancaster University has been formalised, which should open up new opportunities for the community and the College continues to push ahead with its collaborative working with Hugh Baird College regarding a new Ports Academy.
 The partnership with the National College for Nuclear (NCfN) and EDF Energy has also been formalised, again pushing forward to create new opportunities for the community.
 The Prime Minister, during a visit to Exeter College, recently announced a new adult education funding package, from April 2021, in response to adult retraining needs, particularly around highly skilled roles, or the more basic requirements around literacy, numeracy and digital skills.
 Further details of the offer will emerge in due course and any new information in regards to the offer will be aligned to the strategic plan.
 External meetings continue, with the majority being held online and there are some good partnerships which have emerged quite quickly.
-This includes the Kickstart Scheme C/20/013 Some engineering learners gained better GCSE maths results than anticipated and wish to continue with their maths education.
+This includes the Kickstart Scheme through the Chamber of Commerce, benefiting local businesses and employers, as well as the community. - C/20/013 Some engineering learners gained better GCSE maths results than anticipated and wish to continue with their maths education.
 Following feedback from industry, the College wishes to introduce an A-Level maths qualification for a small cohort of engineering students, with the offer being employer and skills led.
 Currently, the College chooses to offer only vocational courses and the Corporation previously approved the withdrawal of academic qualifications.
-Albeit this is a single qualification to one cohort, the Corporation is required to approve the re-introduction of an academic qualification as this would currently sit outside the educational character of the College. through the Chamber of Commerce, benefiting local businesses and employers, as In response to Governors' scrutiny and challenge, the following points were highlighted: well as the community.
+Albeit this is a single qualification to one cohort, the Corporation is required to approve the re-introduction of an academic qualification as this would currently sit outside the educational character of the College.